Tomas-Santana/cervant-landing/src/pages/blog/terms.md

 ## Changes to this document

 We reserve the right to modify this document at any time.
 Changes will be published on this page.

+## Consent

+By using our chatbots, you agree to the terms of this document.